OlehBoreiko/raspberrypi-space-dashboard/section-2-nasa-cli/README.md

 python script.py
 ```

-Expected output:
+Example output:

 ```
-📅 Sol: 681
+📅 Date: 2024-04-19
-🌡 Avg Temperature: -65.0 °C
+📸 Title: Starburst Galaxy M94
-🌬 Wind Speed: 4.8 m/s
+📝 Explanation: M94 is a stunning galaxy with a very bright core...
-📈 Pressure: 734.1 Pa
+✅ Image saved as apod.jpg
 ```

-> ✅ If the API returns no data, the script will exit cleanly.
+> ⚠️ If the media is a video or not an image, the script will notify you.